 Check the Jeweller signal level at the installation location

-If the detector has low or unstable signal strength even after moving, use a ReX radio signal range extender.
+If after moving the device still has a low or unstable signal strength, use a radio signal range extender.

 Install the detector at the ceiling in the highest point where hot air and smoke are concentrated in case of fire.